The Grand National: 9 Things They Don’t Tell You About Horse Racing

 5. The Grand National Is One of the World’s Deadliest Courses

+The race involves 40 skittish horses competing for space as they’re forced to run through obstacles such as drops, ditches, and sharp turns.
 The infamous Becher’s Brook is known as the world’s most dangerous jump and has racked up many fatalities, yet race officials refuse to remove it.
-Racing 40 skittish horses at a time makes accidents yet more likely, while the minor so-called “improvements” that have been made to the course in response to public protest are mere token gestures.
-It’s the danger of the race that draws in crowds and lines bookies’ pockets – and it’s the horses who pay with their lives.
+Any minor “improvements” that have been made to the course in response to public protest are mere token gestures and do almost nothing to reduce hazardous or inevitable fatalities.
+It’s the danger of the race that draws in crowds and lines bookies’ pockets – and organisers are willing to risk lives to keep profits high.

 — GetYourTipsOut (@GetYourTipsOut) 5 September 2017

-The 2018 Grand National’s winning jockey, Davy Russell, was previously given a four-day racing ban by the Irish Turf Club after being caught punching a horse in the head.
+The 2018 Grand National’s winning jockey, Davy Russell, was previously given a four-day racing ban by the Irish horseracing regulator after being caught punching a horse in the head.
 It’s hard to believe that he was still celebrated for his win, but this is just more proof that the industry turns a blind eye to horses’ suffering.

 7. They’re Forced to Race While They’re Still Growing

 Making horses risk their lives on the racecourse is wrong, regardless of their age.
-But it’s especially heartbreaking to learn that these animals are commonly forced to begin racing when they’re barely more than babies and their bodies are especially prone to damage.
-It’s hardly surprising, then, that injuries, lameness, and exhaustion are common.
+It’s especially heartbreaking, however, to learn that these animals are commonly forced to begin racing when they’re barely more than babies and their bodies are especially prone to damage.
+It’s hardly surprising that injuries, lameness, and exhaustion are common.

 8. They’re Whipped to the Finishing Line